dCache/dcache-book2/config-gplazma.md

 ### More Examples

 Suppose that there are users in production roles that are expected to write into the storage system data which will be read by other users.
 In that case, to protect the data the non-production users would be given read-only access.
-Here in `/etc/grid-security/grid-vorolemap` the production role maps to username `cmsprod`, and the role which reads the data maps to `cmsuser`.
+Here in **/etc/grid-security/grid-vorolemap** the production role maps to username `cmsprod`, and the role which reads the data maps to `cmsuser`.

     "*" "/cms/uscms/Role=cmsprod" cmsprod "*" "/cms/uscms/Role=cmsuser" cmsuser

-The read-write privilege is controlled by the third field in the lines of `/etc/grid-security/storage-authzdb`
+The read-write privilege is controlled by the third field in the lines of **/etc/grid-security/storage-authzdb**

     authorize cmsprod  read-write  9811 5063 / /data /
     authorize cmsuser  read-only  10001 6800 / /data /

+Example:

 Another use case is when users are to have their own directories within the storage system.
 This can be arranged within the CELL-GPLAZMA configuration files by mapping each user's DN to a unique username and then mapping each username to a unique root path.
-As an example, lines from `/etc/grid-security/grid-vorolemap` would therefore be written
+As an example, lines from **/etc/grid-security/grid-vorolemap** would therefore be written

     "/DC=org/DC=doegrids/OU=People/CN=Selby Booth" "/cms" cms821
     "/DC=org/DC=doegrids/OU=People/CN=Kenja Kassi" "/cms" cms822
     "/DC=org/DC=doegrids/OU=People/CN=Ameil Fauss" "/cms" cms823

-and the corresponding lines from `/etc/grid-security/storage-authzdb` would be
+and the corresponding lines from **/etc/grid-security/storage-authzdb** would be

     authorize cms821 read-write 10821 7000 / /data/cms821 /
     authorize cms822 read-write 10822 7000 / /data/cms822 /